MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/brand-center-overview.md

 ![Screenshot of accessing brand center from microsofto 365 admin center](media/mac-brand-center.png)

-**Scenario 1:** Your tenant does not currently utilize the SharePoint Organization Assets feature.
+**Scenario 1:** Your tenant doesn't currently utilize the SharePoint Organization Assets feature.

 For this scenario, the global administrator performs the following steps to create the Brand center app.